 Principals usually work indoors in primary and secondary school offices.
 They may spend time around school facilities and travel to attend professional development and conferences.

 School principals work full-time in an educational environment to attend district administrative meetings and events.
 They are in contact with the public and represent the school in the community.

 Principals work closely with parents, teaching staff, and students to receive and provide feedback to ensure academic quality and conduct standards.

-Though they generally work regular teaching hours, they may also work weekends and evenings to attend staff meetings, prepare students for classes, take them on camps and excursions, meet prospective students, and attend school events and functions.
+They usually work regular hours daily and sometimes on weekends and evenings.
+They do this to attend staff meetings, prepare students for classes, take them on excursions, meet prospective students, and attend school events and functions.

 The ever-increasing responsibility and demands from parents, society, and governments make the workload unsustainable.
 Due to this, this role may make you feel stressed.

-The most common tools and technologies school principals use while performing their duties include computers, textbooks, office equipment, subject-specific learning aides, microphones, and other audio equipment to make announcements over a school PA system or at school assemblies.
+The most common tools and technologies school principals use while performing their duties are the following: computers, textbooks, office equipment, subject-specific learning aides, microphones, and other audio equipment to make announcements over a school PA system or at school assemblies.